Dealing With the IRS»

 - Small Employer Simple Cafeteria Plans

-- For years beginning after Dec.
-31, 2010, small employers (average of 100 or fewer employees on business days during either of the two preceding years) may provide employees with a "simple cafeteria plan."
+- Small employers (average of 100 or fewer employees on business days during either of the two preceding years) may provide employees with a "simple cafeteria plan."

 - Additional Medicare (Hospital Insurance) Tax - High-Income Taxpayers